Systematic Evaluation of Time-Frequency Features for Binaural Sound Source Localization: EXPERIMENTAL SETUP

 For training the model to predict azimuth, we use a loss function that explicitly accounts for the circular nature of angles.
 Let $\theta$ denote the ground-truth azimuth and $\hat{\theta}$ denote the predicted azimuth, both expressed in degrees and converted to radians.
 The shortest angular difference is computed as:

 where $\Delta \theta_{\text{az}} \in [-\pi, \pi]$.
 The final azimuth loss is obtained by applying the mean squared error (MSE) to this angular difference across all $N$ samples:

 The network is trained using the Adam optimizer for a maximum of 1000 epochs using a learning rate of 0.001.
 Training is terminated if the validation loss does not improve for 20 consecutive epochs.
 The model was implemented using the PyTorch 2.8 library.
-The source code will be released upon paper acceptance.
+The source code is available online\footnote{\url{https://github.com/dspanah/Binaural_SSL}}.